-Enjoy unbeatable views of the Boyne Valley in Newgrange and plan a return trip around the Winter Solstice in late December, when the sun directly passes through an opening in the roof and illuminates the passageways of the grand chamber.
+Go on a self-guided tour around the mysterious monuments, Newgrange, Knowth and Dowth.
+Enjoy unbeatable views of the Boyne Valley and plan a return trip around the Winter Solstice in late December, when the sun directly passes through an opening in the roof and illuminates the passageways of the grand chamber.

 France is always a popular place for camping holidays, but glamping is now a major travel trend and Teapot Lane in lovely Leitrim is the epitome of luxurious camping.
 Plan a romantic escape for two and stay in a treehouse tucked away in the woods.
 Get cosy by the wood burning fire, relax on the swing chair and stock up the wine fridge, there’s a reason why this spot gets stellar reviews time and time again.

 For bigger groups, choose from cosy yurts, vintage caravans, and picturesque cottages.
 Embrace the great outdoors and explore the epic hikes and walks of this area including the Benbulben Forest Walk, a short drive from Teapot Lane.

 If you're planning a family holiday, check out Battlebridge on the banks of the River Shannon, there's lots of open spaces for the kids to play and a children's playground on site.